solargate/grom/docs/admin/install.md

 - Choose a TLS profile and storage driver — [Configuration](configuration.md)
 - Generate self-signed certs for local HTTPS — `grom gencerts` (see TLS section in configuration)
 - Product tour for the client — [User overview](../user/overview.md)
+- API reference in the browser — `/api/docs/` on the running server